YES Guidelines

 - Participating (including proctoring) in surveys is not accepted for Y.E.S. hours.

-- Senior living/retirement homes: hours in senior centers will no longer be accepted.
+- Senior living/retirement homes: hours in senior centers will not be accepted.

 Community Service Activities through Religious Affiliation: